FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 Year 4

-when most SaaS founders hit peak burnout and start looking to sell
+when most subscription-software founders hit peak burnout and start looking to sell

-These numbers are for founders broadly.
-For solo micro SaaS founders, the risk is compounded.
-You're wearing every hat — product, support, marketing, billing, legal, content — and there's no team to absorb a bad week.
+Those numbers cover founders in general.
+If you run a small subscription software business by yourself, the risk stacks up higher.
+You wear every hat — product, customer support, marketing, billing, legal, content — and no team is there to absorb a bad week.

 ⚠️

-Burnout risk peaks between $1K and $5K MRR — not at $0, when you're excited, and not at $10K+, when you have enough revenue to hire help.
-At $1K–$5K, you have real customers generating real support load, but the numbers don't justify a VA yet.
+Burnout risk peaks between $1K and $5K in monthly subscription income — not at $0, when you're excited, and not at $10K+, when you have enough money to hire help.
+In that middle gap, you have real customers generating real support work, but the numbers don't yet justify a virtual assistant.
 That gap is where most solo founders break.

-Burnout doesn't arrive as a crash.
-It arrives as a slow degradation that's easy to rationalize until it isn't.
+Burnout doesn't show up as a sudden crash.
+It shows up as a slow slide that's easy to explain away — until it isn't.

 Stage 1: Emotional Flattening

-The first sign is almost always motivational, not operational.
+The first sign is almost always how you feel, not what you produce.
 You notice that a new customer signup doesn't feel exciting anymore.
-A positive review produces a mild shrug.
-Churn hits harder than it used to — not because churn got worse, but because your emotional buffer is thinner.
+A positive review barely registers.
+Cancellations hit harder than they used to — not because more people are canceling, but because your emotional buffer is thinner.

 🔦